RothsCoin/RTCCoin/README.md

 ----------------

 Rothscoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+ - ~89 million total coins
+ - Premine 28 million coins
  - 2 minutes block targets
+ - 10 coins per block
  - subsidy halves in 1314000 blocks (~5 years)
- - ~89 million total coins

-The rest is the same as Bitcoin.
- - 10 coins per block
  - 720 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of